0x-pycode/duffle-bot/README.md

 ]
 ```

 Export cookies from your browser using any cookie extension.
+For example: https://chromewebstore.google.com/detail/export-cookie-json-file-f/nmckokihipjgplolmcmjakknndddifde

 ---